 Should you invest in summer stocks?

-Investors historically have been cautioned against investing in the summer months.
+Investors have historically been cautioned against investing during the summer months.
 The well-known adage to "sell in May and go away" is based on expectations for muted gains when the weather is nice.

 In recent years, the stock market has performed well throughout the summer.
-The season is an important time for many businesses, making it worthwhile to consider adding some high-quality summer stocks to your portfolio.
+The season is a crucial time for many businesses, making it worthwhile to consider adding high-quality summer stocks to your portfolio.